ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### `--mixin` command line flags

 As already discussed above, many of Ceedling's application commands include an optional `--project` flag.
-Most of these commands also recognize zero or more `--mixin` flags.
+Most of these same commands also recognize optional `--mixin` flags.
+Note that `--mixin` can be used multiple times in a single command line.

 When provided, Ceedling will load the specified YAML file and merge it with the base project configuration.

 A Mixin flag can contain one of two types of values:

-1. A filename or filepath to a Mixin yaml file.
+1. A filename or filepath to a mixin yaml file.
 A filename contains a file extension.
 A filepath includes a leading directory path.
 1. A simple name (no file extension and no path).
-This name is used as a lookup in Ceedling's Mixin load paths.
+This name is used as a lookup in Ceedling's mixin load paths.

 Example: `ceedling --project=build.yml --mixin=foo --mixin=bar/mixin.yaml test:all`

+Simple mixin names (#2 above) require mixin load paths to search.
+A default mixin load path is always in the list and points to within Ceedling itself (in order to host eventual built-in mixins like built-in plugins).
+User-specified load paths must be added through the `:mixins` section of the base configuration project file.
+See the [documentation for the `:mixins` section of your project configuration][mixins-config-section] for more details.

-Order of precedence is set by the command line Mixin order left-to-right.
+Order of precedence is set by the command line mixin order left-to-right.

 Filepaths may be relative (in relation to the working directory) or absolute.

-If the Mixin filename or filepath does not exist, Ceedling terminates with an error.
-If Ceedling cannot find the Mixin name in any load paths, it terminates with an error.
+If the `--mixin` filename or filepath does not exist, Ceedling terminates with an error.
+If Ceedling cannot find a mixin name in any load paths, it terminates with an error.

+[mixins-config-section]: #base-project-configuration-file-mixins-section-entries

 ### Mixin environment variables